mhweiner/autorel/README.md

 3. Publish the release to NPM
 4. Run the command `echo "Next version is ${NEXT_VERSION}"`

-You can also install `autorel` globally and run it that way:
+You can also install `autorel` globally and run it directly:

 ```bash
 npm i -g autorel